lemoshu/CPCL/README.md

 # CPCL
 This repository will hold the PyTorch implementation of the JBHI'22 paper [All-around real label supervision: Cyclic prototype consistency learning for semi-supervised medical image segmentation](https://ieeexplore.ieee.org/abstract/document/9741294).
-Note that this is an extended implementation for the LA benchmark.
+This is an extended implementation for the LA benchmark.

 ## Introduction
 ### Abstract